malcolmwilson8/mu.ral/README.md

 ## Aims

 With mu.ral, I intend to make use of the HTML 5 Canvas API to render "brush" strokes.
-This is my first project created with Canvas, and I want to explore and learn about as much of its functionality as possible for future projects.
+This is my first project created with Canvas, and I want to explore and learn about as much of its functionality as possible for future work.

 I aim to incorporate a 3D drawing mode into mu.ral to enhance the interactivity of the app, making full use of the canvas space available.